daltskin/SmartThingsTerminal/README.md

 * F5 Refresh - refresh data at any point
 * F6 Copy
 * F7 Delete (use with caution**)
-* Home - Back to menu screen
+* F12 - Back to menu screen
 * CTRL-Q - Quit

+# Mouse support

+Mouse support for navigating through screens, menu options and copying of information.

 # Usage